Jeraldy/JeddyJs/README.md

         <img src="counter.PNG">
     </p>'
 #### PART I:
+ - You can find a finished version of the sample code for this part [HERE](here.com).
+ - The demo for this can be found [HERE](here.com).
 #### Step 1: Clone the quick start repository
     - $ git clone https://github.com/Jeraldy/jeddy-quick-start
     - $ cd jeddy-quick-start